 Q: How long did it take you to write this?

 A: Mostly a week.
 Following the 80/20 rule, now I have to work at least one more month to make it good.
-In the end it probably took two months and I am still tinkering, but I can only work on it when I get the time, which is not often.
+In the end it probably took two months to start and I am still tinkering, but I can only work on it when I get the time.
+This has been published since the 10th of May 2023 and I am still adding or fixing or changing things.
+For the cause!

 Q: You should write a tutorial on how to use it.
 Could you make a video of it?